|(a) General Requirements.

 does not exist or cannot be found; or

-for denial and the duration of the denial.
+the duration of the denial.

 (d) Retention of Records and Test Data.